 I’ve received an unexpected text message or an App notification

-Please decline the app notification and contact the ICT Service Desk who can investigate further.
+Please decline the app notification (select "No It's Not Me)/do not respond to the text message and contact the ICT Service Desk who can investigate further.

 What if I change my phone?

 If you get a new phone then you will need to migrate the Authenticator App to your new device.